aws/aws-cdk-rfcs/text/0485-aws-batch.md

 ### Running single-container ECS workflows

-Batch supports ECS workflows natively.
+Batch can jobs on ECS or EKS.
+ECS jobs can defined as single container or multinode.
 This examples creates a `JobDefinition` that runs a single container with ECS:

 ```ts
 const jobDefn = new batch.EcsJobDefinition(this, 'JobDefn', {